-Join our community of contributors.
-Every gift is tax deductible in accordance with IRS laws.
+Every gift is tax deductible in accordance with IRS regulations.

 Gene Kranz Scholarship Fund

-Space Center Houston’s Gene Kranz Scholarship Fund offers scholarships for local students to participate in Space Center University®, a multi-day, hands-on engineering design program open to students from middle school through college, as well as adults.
+Space Center Houston’s Gene Kranz Scholarship Fund awards Space Center University® tuition scholarships for local students to participate in the multi-day, hands-on engineering design program that is open to students, middle school through college, and adults.

-Space Center U® promotes teamwork, problem solving, communication and engineering solutions to space related situations.
-It is also designed to develop critical thinking skills, accountability, fiscal responsibility, teamwork, and the ability to respond to adversity–the same skills that Gene Kranz instilled in his flight controllers in Mission Control.
+Space Center U® promotes problem solving and communication skills to develop engineering solutions for space-related situations.
+It also helps students develop critical thinking skills, teamwork, accountability, fiscal responsibility and the ability to respond to adversity–the same skills that Gene Kranz worked to instill in the flight controllers he led in Mission Control.

-Where needed mostUnrestricted gifts help strengthen Space Center Houston’s core mission of education and provide us with resources for hands-on learning activities that are specifically designed to encourage learners of all ages to join the STEM pathway.
+Where needed mostUnrestricted gifts strengthen Space Center Houston’s core mission of education, providing us with resources for hands-on learning activities that are specifically designed to encourage learners of all ages to join the STEM pathway.